How to submit your website to Google, Bing, and Yahoo!

 Start Google Search Console

-Open the area ‘Enter URL’ in the Google Search Console with the following address:
+The Google Search Console is available at the following address:

 If you have an Android app whose ranking you would like to improve, it is also worth submitting it to Google via the Search Console.
 First, publish the app to Google Play Store.
 Then visit the Search Console website and sign in with your Google Play account.
 You need an account that has administrative rights to the app.